 - AP Art History Trip, Chicago, Illinois

 AP Art History students have the opportunity to spend three days in Chicago in April with MICDS Fine Arts faculty members touring numerous art exhibits and landmarks to prepare for the AP Art History Exam.
 Each of the museums contains collections that cover a significant portion of the material studied in the AP Art History Class.
-The itinerary includes the Art Institute of Chicago, a walking tour of Chicago architecture and public sculptures, Millennium Park, the Frank Lloyd Wright Robie House, Rockefeller Chapel, the Oriental Institute, the Museum of Contemporary Art, and the Field Museum.
+The itinerary includes the Art Institute of Chicago, a walking tour of Chicago architecture and public sculptures, Millennium Park, the Frank Lloyd Wright Robie House, Rockefeller Chapel, the Institute for the Study of Ancient Cultures Museum, the Museum of Contemporary Art, and the Field Museum.

 - Domestic Short-Term Exchange: The Network of Complementary Schools